The Faithful to Nature

 We believe that every being on this planet has the right to live in a clean, abundant and toxin-free environment.
 We believe too that you should have access to full and transparent information about every product that you wish to purchase, so that you are fully empowered in so far as possible to decide if it is good enough for you and your family.

-We have chosen to source organic and natural products for you that we believe are earth, animal & people friendly.
+We have chosen to source organic and natural products for you that are good for you and our Earth.
 This means we personally check the ingredient lists of every product sold to ensure that there are no harmful synthetic ingredients in them.
 We believe organic and natural should be good for you and we take this principle very seriously.
 We also provide full ingredient lists for every single product sold on our website, so that you can be sure of what you are buying.

 If new scientific evidence raises legitimate questions about whether an ingredient is safe, we will do our best to find alternatives and, when necessary, we will remove it from our product range.
 When buying products on our online organic store, you can trust the following: